Why Water Wise?

 What Plants Should I Use?

-The video to the right features Water Wise plants in UVU Herbarium Curator Erin Riggs' "Utah Cottage Garden" and Water Wise landscaping featured by the Central Utah Water Conservancy District.
+This features Water Wise plants in UVU Herbarium Curator Erin Riggs' "Utah Cottage Garden" and Water Wise landscaping featured by the Central Utah Water Conservancy District.

 The video also covers other Water Wise Gardening tips such as: